The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Results

 \subsection{Motile droplet across a narrow interstice.}

 Further diminishing $\lambda$ leads to a higher complex behavior where adhesion forces, once more, are found to play a decisive role.
-In Fig.\ref{fig2}o-v (and Movie M6) we show the time evolution of an active droplet crossing a constriction with $\lambda\simeq 0.2$, $\zeta=-7\times 10^{-4}$, $\gamma_L=2.5\times 10^{-2}$ and $\gamma_R=10^{-2}$.
-Here, $\gamma_{c,L}\simeq 2\times 10^{-2}$ and $\gamma_{c,R}\simeq 1.5\times 10^{-2}$.
+In Fig.\ref{fig2}o-v (and Supplementary Movie 6) we show the time evolution of an active droplet crossing a constriction with $\lambda\simeq 0.2$, $\zeta=-7\times 10^{-4}$, $\gamma_{\textrm{L}}=2.5\times 10^{-2}$ and $\gamma_{\textrm{R}}=10^{-2}$.
+Here, $\gamma_{\textrm{min,L}}\simeq 2\times 10^{-2}$ and $\gamma_{\textrm{max,L}}\simeq 4\times 10^{-2}$, while $\gamma_{\textrm{min,R}}\simeq 5\times 10^{-3}$ and $\gamma_{\textrm{max,R}}\simeq 1.5\times 10^{-2}$.
+Note that the narrowing of the pore shrinks the range of values of $\gamma$ enabling the crossing.
 The initial stage of the process follows a dynamics akin to that observed for a mild constriction ($\lambda\simeq 0.5$).
-Indeed, once portions of interfaces adhere to the surface of the pillars (Fig.\ref{fig2}o), the droplet slows down (Fig.\ref{fig3}j) and shifts downwards (Fig.\ref{fig2}p) essentially preserving the arrangement of the internal polarization.
-Afterwards, the speed increases (Fig.\ref{fig3}k,l,m) and the front squeezes into the interstice (Fig.\ref{fig2}q) but, unlike the pore of larger size, here the droplet undergoes a dramatic stretching.
+Indeed, once portions of interfaces adhere to the surface of the pillars (Fig.\ref{fig2}o), the droplet slows down (Fig.\ref{fig3}p) and shifts downwards (Fig.\ref{fig2}p) essentially preserving the arrangement of the internal polarization.
+Afterwards, the speed increases (Fig.\ref{fig3}q,r,s) and the front squeezes into the interstice (Fig.\ref{fig2}q) but, unlike the pore of larger size, here the droplet undergoes a dramatic stretching.
 Indeed, it provisionally acquires an ampule-like shape (Fig.\ref{fig2}r) subsequently replaced by a hourglass structure made of tow rounded blobs of approximately similar size located near the entrance and the exit of the pore (Fig.\ref{fig2}s).
 Then, its rear retracts within the orifice while the front protrudes out of the pore and broadens, leading to a long-lasting ampule shape moving at very low speed.
-At this stage the velocity sharply diminishes (Fig.\ref{fig3}n) basically because of lack of sufficient propulsion fostered by large splay distortions.
-Note in particular that, during the course of the crossing, a relevant bend deformation emerges, initially solely at the front (Fig.\ref{fig2}r), then spread to the whole droplet (Fig.\ref{fig2}s), and finally confined at the back (Fig.\ref{fig2}t) together with splay distortions, which are progressively restored.
-This last effect, combined with lower adhesion forces between the surface of pillars and the interface in contact at the exit of the gap, allows the droplet to regain a high enough speed (Fig.\ref{fig3}o) and leave the constriction (Fig.\ref{fig2}u,v).
+At this stage the velocity sharply diminishes (Fig.\ref{fig3}t) basically because of lack of sufficient propulsion fostered by large splay distortions.
+Note in particular that, during the course of the crossing, a relevant bend deformation emerges, initially solely at the front (Fig.\ref{fig2}r), then spread to the whole droplet (Fig.\ref{fig2}s), and finally confined at the back (Fig.\ref{fig2}t) together with splay distortions.
+At the fluid interface, especially nearby the two bulges, the polar field displays a preferential tangential orientation, an effect sharper than that observed in wider constrictions due to the narrowing of the gap.
+At the exit, the lower adhesion forces between the surface of pillars and the interface allow the droplet to gain a high enough speed (Fig.\ref{fig3}u) and leave the constriction (Fig.\ref{fig2}u,v), while the shape progressively turns to circular and the splay distortion becomes dominant.
+It is worth highlighting that the speed reduction in the gap and the raise at the exit are generic features observed regardless of the size of the constriction, a result in agreement with experiments of transmigration of 3d cells \cite{int_bio}.